 5 of 6 IRS scams and fraudulent schemes

 If you search the FBI’s website, you will see an extensive list of scams, some of which we’ve touched upon, and many you’ve never heard of.
 The FBI would never send mass e-mails to private citizens about cyber scams, so if something shows up in your inbox that seems to be from the FBI Director or another top official, it’s most likely a scam.
 As part of the battle against fraudulent activity, the Federal Bureau of Investigation provides regular updates to protect you, so use them as a resource when you’re unsure whether something is legit or not.

 Remember to pay it forward and help keep others safe by forwarding fraudulent emails to the FBI’s Federal Trade Commission at firstname.lastname@example.org.

 These are all scams that you need to watch out for.
 If you don’t follow the warning signs then you could get into serious trouble.
-If you did receive a letter from the IRS and it is legit or you are wondering if it is feel free to speak with one of our tax experts to see if we can help you get your tax debt owed down.
+If you did receive a letter from the IRS and it is legit or you are wondering if it feels free to speak with one of our tax experts to see if we can help you get your tax debt owed down.
 Click here to speak with a tax expert: https://alleviatetax.com/get-started/